-Taught modules are assessed by a combination of coursework and examinations.
+Taught modules are assessed by a combination of coursework (25-40% of the total mark) and final (2 hr or 21/2 hr) examinations.
 Clear guidance on coursework requirements is given emphasising approaches to coursework of various types and the avoidance of plagiarism.
 Standard Queen Mary procedures are followed in the setting and marking of examinations and in the determination of overall results.

-How is the programme structured?
+How is the Programme Structured?